-It's up to you to make an appointment with the CLSC or with your doctor to have your child vaccinated.
+It's up to you to make an appointment to have your child vaccinated, online at Quebec.ca/immunization, or by calling 1 877 644-4545.

 Next appointment for vaccination:

 Information on the Pneumococcal Conjugate Vaccine

 Vaccination is the best protection against serious pneumococcal infections and their complications.
 Conjugate pneumococcal vaccine is indicated for all children from ages 2 months to 4 years.
 The immunization schedule includes administration of a dose of vaccine at the age of 2, 4 and 12 months.
 This vaccine is also recommended for persons who have a medical condition that increases their risk of serious pneumococcal infections.
 The number of doses and the type of vaccine to be received vary according to the person's age and medical condition.